Francisco de Busso: Career

 Busso had been a servant and Master of Household to Mary of Guise (died 1560).
 He was a Knight of the Order of St James of the Sword.
+In 1552, Mary of Guise sent him as an envoy or diplomat to Mary of Hungary, Governor of the Netherlands, when she wanted her to return some letters of Henri Cleutin which had chanced into her possession.

-Mary made him superintendent and overseer of her palaces and building works in September 1563.
+Mary, Queen of Scots, made him superintendent and overseer of her palaces and building works in September 1563.
 He was the Keeper of Holyrood Palace.
 His name appears in financial records of the court as "Senyeour Frances" or "Francisco".
 His first name is recorded as "John" in some official documents.
 He worked with William MacDowall to improve the gardens at Holyrood.

 A French diplomat, Paul de Foix, noted he was close to Mary.
 In July 1565, Mary gave him a damask silk mantle from her mother's clothing and gave the rest of the outfit to the wife of the wardrobe servant Servais de Condé.

 Busso had a prominent role at the Baptism of Prince James at Stirling Castle in December 1566.
 There was a procession bringing the food into the Great Hall, which Busso joined as a Master of Household walking with Gilbert Balfour and the Laird of Findlater.

+Mary's secretary Claude Nau later wrote that when Mary was sent a prisoner to Lochleven Castle, Busso gave her wardrobe to her enemies.
+Soon after, when James Stewart, 1st Earl of Moray returned from France, he set a tailor who worked for his wife Annas or Agnes Keith, Countess of Moray to make Mary a new violet gown (une robbe de drap violet), and he let Mary have some of her older worthless clothes.